 It’s a fact: Happiness on Christmas morning isn’t measured by the number of presents under the tree, even with little ones in your home who might have a long wishlist.
-Studies have found that giving your kid too many toys can result in the opposite of the desired effect—they can actually be less happy.
+Studies have found that giving your kid too many toys can result in the opposite of the desired effect—meaning they can actually be less happy.

 Childhood development researcher, Clair Lerner, suggests that when kids are given an abundance of toys and games, they play less.
-Too many toys can be distracting and overwhelming to children, leading them to lose the e concentration needed to learn from those toys.
+Too many toys can be distracting and overwhelming to children, leading them to lose the concentration needed to learn from those toys.

-Bottom line: The happiness derived from a childhood experience is far more significant than the fleeting excitement of toys under the Christmas tree.
+Here’s the bottom line: The happiness derived from a childhood experience is far more significant than the fleeting excitement of toys under the Christmas tree.
 Giving experiences that involve spending time together instead of gifting toys brings greater and longer-lasting joy.
 Don’t stress about the number of toys, mama.
 Focus on making memories.